networknt/light-doc/content/en/concern/security.md

 ### oauthHttp2Support

-To indicate if the OAuth 2.0 provider supports HTTP 2.0 protocol.
+This is used to indicate if the OAuth 2.0 provider supports HTTP 2.0 protocol.
 The default is true as we are assuming light-oauth2 is used.

 ### enableJwtCache